 1:1 Chromebook Program

 At Turtle Rock we are pleased to be able to provide every child in Grades 1-6 an individual Chromebook.
 These computers have become as integral to our instruction as traditional pencil and paper.
 Basic computer skills are taught in the classroom by our teachers.
 Our Media Techs provide additional instruction on specific programs and applications.
 We provide all students who use a computer with Digital Citizenship lessons.
 Use of the Chromebooks is a privilege and may be revoked if a Chromebook is damaged or misused.
 The Chromebooks and additional technology at Turtle Rock are heavily supported by the PTA, IUSD, the City of Irvine and private donors.

 At the center of our campus is our Innovation Lab and our Library.
-The focus of these areas include multimedia presentations and Maker Space activities.
+The focus of these areas include multimedia presentations, library skills, and Maker Space activities.
 Creativity, collaboration, communication and critical thinking are skills that are fostered and developed through the activities in our Innovation Lab and Library.
-Students in all grade levels visit the Lab and Library each week for approximately 50 minutes.
+Students in all grade levels visit the Lab and Library each week for approximately 40 minutes.
 Our PTA heavily supports our Innovation Lab and Library.

 After School Classroom Enrichment (ACE) is sponsored by the Irvine Public Schools Foundation (IPSF) and offers fun and educational after-school classes.
 ACE opportunities are available for students in Grades 1-6.
 ACE classes are conducted by independent contractors and enrollment takes place via the IPSF website.
 A variety of classes, ranging from art to physical education, to science/technology, take place in three 10-week sessions each year.
 Classes last for approximately 1 hour and are held 1-2 times a week.
 Families pay for the classes through the IPSF website.
 There is no transportation available for students who stay after school for ACE classes.